Walk through pristine alpine valleys all the way to Zanskar

 1Arrive in Kullu.
 Rest and enjoy local sightseeing.

-3Trek along the Miyar River, camp at Yolithang while experiencing vast plains surrounded by tall, rocky peaks.
+4Trek along the Miyar River, camp at Zardung while experiencing vast plains surrounded by tall, rocky peaks.

-5Trek from Zardung to High Camp with lunch at Kesar Yon Chhap crossing streams and enjoy views of the 7 Emerald Lakes and Miyar Glacier.
+5Trek from Zardung to Phalpu - the snout of the Miyar glacier crossing streams and enjoy the views of the 7 Emerald Lakes and Miyar Glacier.

-8Trek from Glacier Camp 2 to our base on the Zanskar side of the Kang-La Pass; from ice to solid ground.
+9Trek from Glacier Camp 2 to our base on the Zanskar side of the Kang La.
+From ice to solid ground.

 Read our FAQs for more info.